Stratego: Variant Versions

 Fire and Ice Stratego: The Hasbro version called Fire and Ice Stratego has different pieces and rules of movement.
 The game features a smaller 8×10 board and each player has 30 magical and mythological themed pieces with special powers.

 Promotional

 Hertog Jan, a Dutch brand of beer, released Stratego Tournament, a promotional version of Stratego with variant rules.
 It includes substantially fewer pieces, including only one Bomb and no Miners.
 Since each side has only about 18 pieces, the pieces are far more mobile.
 The scout in this version is allowed to move three squares in any combination of directions (including L-shapes) and there is a new piece called the Archer, which is defeated by anything, but can defeat any piece other than the Bomb by shooting it from a two-square distance, in direct orthogonal, or straight, directions only.
 If one player is unable to move any more of his or her pieces, the game results in a tie because neither player's Flag was captured.

 Themed

-These variants are produced by the company with pop-culture-themed pieces.
+These variants are produced by the company with pop-culture-themed pieces licensed from their respective owners: